isabella232/win32-pr.es-es/desktop-src/extensible-storage-engine/esentinternalerrorexception-class.md

 ---
 # <a name="esentinternalerrorexception-class"></a>Clase EsentInternalErrorException

 Clase base para JET_err.
-Excepciones internalError.
+Excepciones InternalError.

 ## <a name="inheritance-hierarchy"></a>Jerarquía de herencia